aaronlidman/ragingrapids/README.md

 # ragingrapids

 Finding paths quickly from one wiki article to another.
-Goal is to paths quickly, not efficiently.
+Goal is to paths quickly, not necessarily efficiently.

 This was something I built for an interview.
+Ended up not needing it, but it was fun anyway.

-It works well, the techniques are solid, but overbuilt if you're just looking to solve the problem.
-I wanted to showoff a bit so I build a docker application, that hosts an api, uses muliple worker process, and has a small frontend, and caches results to quicker subsequent queries.
-Fun project.
+The techniques are solid, but it's overbuilt if you're just looking to solve the problem.
+I wanted to showoff a bit so I fleshed it out.
+It's a docker application that serves an api, uses a redis queue, uses muliple worker processes, caches results to quicker subsequent queries, and has a small frontend.